-. €: Notre Dame Communication and Theatre presents Playing at Washington Hall Thursday, February 27...
+Playing at Washington Hall Thursday, February 27 Friday, February 28 Saturday, March 1 Saturday, March 1 7:30 p.m.
 7:30 p.m.
-7:30 p.m. riday, February 28 2:30 p.m.
-Matine aturday, March f Saturday, March 1 7:30 p.m. 💃 112 - Reserved Seats \$11 - Senior Citizens \$9 - Students 🗦 Tickets are available at the door of Lafortune Ticket Office.
-MasterCard and Visa grders call (219) 631-8128. sponsored by a grant from Steps continued from page 20 "We're a lot more mature now," said Pat Garrity.
+2:30 p.m.
+Matinée 7.30 p.m.

+hi - Reserved Seats 511 - Senior Citizens 59 - Students Tickets are available at the door or at the LaFartune Ticket Office. sterCard and Visa orders call (219) 531-8128.
+Challen ency of DynamD Théâtre is sponsored by a grant from the Paul M. and Visiting Scholar Series and the Institute for Scholarship in the Libera Steps continued from page 20 "We're a lot more mature now," said Pat Garrity.
 "We're not making a lot of the stupid mistakes like we did last year."
 Last year, and even through the first half of the this year, the Irish probably would have found ways to dribble away the type of close game they have often found themselves.
 Not anymore.

 Now, Notre Dame knows how to do the little things it takes to win.
 Importantly, they also have the necessary confidence.

-Last night's final two minutes

-was a case in point.
+Last night's final two minutes in point was a case in point.
 Admore White, who was just 2-10 from the floor, called out a play designed for either himself or Garrity.
 Seeing a crack in the Hurrican defense, White exploded to the goal and kissed in left-handed lay-up over the defense to put the Irish ahead by three.
 But he wasn't done.
 He then stepped to the free throw line and sunk four straight free throws to ice the games.
 It was simply execution of the little things, aided by a sense of confidence.
-"It was just a matter of winning some games to get that confidence back," said Garrity.
-It hasn't always been so sim- Midway through the season, who was just called out a ther himself when the Irish hit a four-game losing streak in January to drop their league mark to just 1-5, the team was at rock bottom.
+"It was just a matter of winning some games to get that confidence back," said Garrity. inutes It hasn't always been so simple.

+The Observer • SPORTS Midway through the season, when the Irish hit a four-game losing streak in January to drop their league mark to just 1-5, the team was at rock bottom.
 In addition, the calls for Notre Dame to find a replacement for MacLeod became louder.
 "We just had to lay it out there on the floor for Coach," said White.
 "He's done everything he can for us."
 White and his team responded, traveling to the inhospitable Carrier Dome and returning home with a 73-58 win over Syracuse.
 The victory stabilized the team, and the maturing process began.
 "Every team, at one point, goes through a slump," observed White.
-"We just started

-to focus more on playing together."

-That focus was most apparent in the early days of February, when the Irish put together three conference wins in a
+"We just started to focus more on playing together."
+That focus was most apparent in the early days of February, when the Irish put together three conference wins in a week.
 "That stretch was really crucial for us," admitted Garrity.
 "We proved we could play."
 MacLeod always thought so.

-"We felt like this group's

-makeup was good," he said.

-"We thought this team would

-really battle and they have.
+"We felt like this group's makeup was good," he said.
+"We thought this team would really battle and they have.
 The chemistry is there.
-We

-have people deferring to the

-guys that is hot, and we have

-had different people step up.'

-Early in the current six-game home winning streak, that role fell on guys like Pete Miller and Derek Manner.
+We have people deferring to the guys that is hot, and we have had different people step up."
+Early in the current six-game ome winning streak, that role Wednesday, February 26, 1997 home winning streak, that role fell on guys like Pete Miller and Derek Manner.
 Saturday, it was Matt Gotsch and David Lalazarian.
 Last night, Antoni Wyche did the honors.
 And no one can forget the constant, Garrity.

 "This is the time to be cooking, to be on a tear going into the Big East Tournament," said MacLeod.
 "Now, we're really focused on the Big East Tournament," said Garrity.
 "Let's run the table out there."
-That would be quite a baby
+That would be quite a baby step.